ehrbase/ehrbase/doc/conformance_testing/EHR.md

 2. The server should answer with a positive response associated to the successful EHR creation
 3. Invoke the create EHR service
    1. with the same data set used in 1.1
-4. The server should answer with a negative response, related with the EHR already existing for the given subject
+4. The server should answer with a negative response, related with the EHR already existing for the provided subject